 Who are the competitors of Billabong?
-See Clothing & Accessories Sector
+See Clothing & Apparel Sector index for other companies

 Adbrands Weekly Update 10th Sep 2015: A merger of the world's two biggest surfwear and action sports companies could be on the cards following market leader Quiksilver's decision to file for bankruptcy protection in the US following a prolonged downturn in performance, burdensome debts and over-expansion.
 It has agreed to hand majority control to financier Oaktree Capital in a debt-for-equity swap.
 Oaktree also happens to be the largest shareholder in Quiksilver's main rival, the Australian company Billabong, which recently announced a return to profit for the first time in four years following similar troubles.